claude_cahun_masked_pose

 Self Portrait with Marcel Moore

-The two, both artists, collaborated on work.
-Their first joint publication was a re-issue of Cahun’s book called Vues et Visions in 1919, with new illustrations by Moore.
+Cahun and Moore were both artists and collaborated on work.
+Their first joint publication was a re-issue of Cahun’s book Vues et Visions in 1919, with new illustrations by Moore.
 It publicly outed them as a couple and is the first recorded use of Cahun’s new name.
-Shortly after its publication they and Moore moved to Paris, at the time a creative hub and perhaps a more forgiving place, socially and artistically, for the couple to live in.
+Shortly after its publication, Cahun and Moore moved to Paris, at the time a creative hub and perhaps a more forgiving place, socially and artistically, for the couple to live.
 But by 1937 they were ready to leave.
-Jewish on thier father’s side, Cahun felt a ‘premonition of danger’ about the political situation.
-And they was feeling the pull of the countryside, too.
-They and Moore returned to Jersey to live, taking up their old names and letting people assume they were sisters.
+Cahun was Jewish on their father’s side and felt a ‘premonition of danger’ about the political situation.
+And they were feeling the pull of the countryside, too.
+Cahun and Moore returned to Jersey, adopting their old names and letting people assume they were sisters.

 Self portrait (in velvet dress, at La Rocquaise) of Claude Cahun